 In January, Albertsons launched a platform called Albertsons Performance Media, “powered by” Quotient Technology Inc. The platform works with consumer brands on their digital advertising and in-store targeting efforts.

-Last September, Albertsons acquired the meal-kit delivery service Plated for an undisclosed amount.
+In September 2017, Albertsons acquired the meal-kit delivery service Plated for an undisclosed amount.
 In the second quarter of fiscal 2018, which ended Sept.
 8, Albertsons reported that e-commerce sales, including sales of Plated meal kits, grew 113% compared with the same period a year earlier.

 Albertsons is not the only grocery seller looking to automate the fulfillment of online orders, however.
 Walmart Inc. (No. 3) also is testing a robotic e-commerce fulfillment system at a recently renovated store in Salem, New Hampshire.